Welcome to Richard Milner’s

 Part of the Linnean story involves my discovery of an amazing court trial in 1876—the first time a psychic had ever been charged by a scientist with concocting fraudulent “scientific experiments.”
 I found, to my astonishment, that the two greatest naturalists of the nineteenth century took opposing sides when the supernatural went on trial.
 Alfred Russel Wallace, co-discoverer of the theory of natural selection was the star witness for the defense, while Charles Darwin secretly contributed funds to the prosecution.
 (See “Charles Darwin & Associates, Ghostbusters” ().
 You can hear me speak about “Darwin as Ghostbuster, Muse, and Magistrate” with Steve Mirsky on Scientific American’s January 22, 2009 podcast.

 My next book was Charles R. Knight: The Artist Who Saw Through Time (Abrams, 2012).
 Leading wildlife and sci-fi artists and filmmakers have written that they consider this “the book that Charles R. Knight fans have been waiting and hoping for.”
 Paleoartist Bill Stout calls it “magnificent . . . amazing . . . dazzling.”
 Paleontologist Don Prothero raves, “truly remarkable . . . gloriously illustrated.”
+See my Charles R. Knight page.

 Knight’s paintings of dinosaurs, mammoths, early humans, and living animals rank among the greatest treasures of the American Museum of Natural History in New York, the Field Museum in Chicago, (see Field Museum Photo Archives—Charles Knight Paintings) and other institutions.
 See also the World of Charles R. Knight.